ACUPUNCTURE VS DRY NEEDLING – WHAT’S THE DIFFERENCE?

 * Pain levels are subjective and can differ from one person to the next

 I hope this has given you some insight into the differences between Acupuncture and Dry Needling.
 I would suggest before you go ahead with any type of treatment, you always check with your practitioner that they are fully qualified and registered.
-If you have any further questions please feel free to email or call.
-My job as a Acupuncturist is to treat, but also educate my clients, so I am always available and happy to chat.
+If you have any further questions please feel free to email or call or click on these links to book an appointment at Park Orchards or Mt Evelyn.
+My job as a Acupuncturist in Park Orchards and Mount Evelyn is to treat, but also educate my clients, so I am always available and happy to chat.